 Last Christmas Santa brought one of my very favorite gifts: the illustrated version of Harry Potter and the Sorcerer’s Stone.
 I’ve been a huge Harry Potter fan since the very beginning and I’ve been DYING waiting for just the right time to share him with my girls.

 But Oh the agony!
-How old is the right age for reading Harry Potter?
-Should kids read it by themselves or should it be a read aloud book as a family?
-Should they read it in hardcover or paperback?
-What happens if your kids are different ages and one is ready but one isn’t?
-What about the amazing audio versions narrated by Jim Dale, where do they fit in?
+What is the perfect Harry Potter age for reading the story with your kids?
+Should kids read Harry Potter by themselves or should it be a read-aloud book as a family?
+Should they read Harry Potter in hardcover or paperback?
+What happens if your kids are different ages and one is ready for Harry but one isn’t?
+What about the amazing Harry Potter audio versions narrated by Jim Dale, where do they fit in?

 Is there any other book series in the history of the world where parents fret over these kinds of questions?
 I see them asked in my Facebook newsfeed all the time so I know I am not alone.
 It shows the intense love we feel towards Mr. Potter that we want that experience to be just right for our kids.

 At age 6, I know that Little Pea is nowhere near ready.
 But. . . the Peanut at age 9 is a different story.
 Many of her school classmates have read the whole series (which actually still sort of shocks me for how intense the later books get.)
 She has seen the books on her school library shelves as well as my personal one here at home.
 Santa’s gift of the illustrated version really piqued her curiosity.